Kotlin Help

 To set the desired level, specify the level parameter of the @RequiresOptIn annotation.

-Additionally, you can provide a message to inform API users about special condition of using the API.
-The compiler will show it to users that use the API without opt-in.
+Additionally, you can provide a message to API users.
+The compiler shows this message to users that try to use the API without opt-in:

 @RequiresOptIn(level = RequiresOptIn.Level.WARNING, message = "This API is experimental.
 It can be incompatibly changed in the future.") @Retention(AnnotationRetention.BINARY) @Target(AnnotationTarget.CLASS, AnnotationTarget.FUNCTION) annotation class ExperimentalDateTime

 If you publish multiple independent features that require opt-in, declare an annotation for each.
-This makes the use of API safer for your clients: they can use only the features that they explicitly accept.
-This also lets you remove the opt-in requirements from the features independently.
+This makes using your API safer for your clients because they can use only the features that they explicitly accept.
+This also means that you can remove the opt-in requirements from features independently, which makes your API easier to maintain.

 Mark API elements

-To require an opt-in to using an API element, annotate its declaration with an opt-in requirement annotation:
+To require an opt-in to use an API element, annotate its declaration with an opt-in requirement annotation:

 @MyDateTime class DateProvider @MyDateTime fun getTime(): Time {}